uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 **MacOS**

-Install [Homebrew](https://brew.sh/), a package manager that simplifies the process of installing software on mac devices.
-Homebrew automates the download, installation and configuration of packages for you!
+Install [Homebrew](https://brew.sh/), a package manager that simplifies the process of installing software on Mac devices.
+Homebrew automates the download, installation, and configuration of packages for you!
 Super Cool!

 After downloading Homebrew, copy the following command into your terminal:
 ``` git